lzim/mtl/sim_ui_administration.md

 The References section contains a bibliography that supports the research being conducted by _MTL_.
 Below is a description.

 1. This is the explanatory text for the bibliography entry.
 Note that it has several characteristics.
-You can boldface or italisize using markdown language.
+You can boldface or italicize using markdown language.
 2. The text can have hyperlinks embedded using the ##Link1## code.
 The number immediately after "Link" indicates the position of the title of the hyperlink from the list.
 3. The hyperlink title then calls the url listed in order in this column slightly offscreen.
 4. Each entry can have up to 6 hyperlinks.
 To add a hyperlink, click on the "Empty" and a dialogue box will appear.
 Don't forget to save!

    ![update references graphic](https://github.com/lzim/mtl/blob/feature-gh-pages_sim_ui_admin/images/mtl_moreinfo_links4.png)